caiqingdong111111/MBIE_New_CAM_Evaluation/README.md

 ## Status

-The papers are currently awaiting acceptance.
+The paper is currently awaiting acceptance.

-Full documentation and information will be released after the papers are published.
+Full documentation and information will be released after the paper is published.